South Africa asks World Court to weigh Israel's Rafah offensive | Law-Order

 "In a request submitted to the court yesterday (Feb.
 12), the South African government said it was gravely concerned that the unprecedented military offensive against Rafah, as announced by the State of Israel, has already led to and will result in further large-scale killing, harm and destruction," a statement issued by South Africa's presidency said.
 "This would be in serious and irreparable breach both of the Genocide Convention and of the Court's Order of Jan.
 26."

-The Hague-based ICJ declined to comment on whether it had received the request.
+The Hague-based ICJ confirmed in a post on X it had received the request but gave no indication how, and when, it would make a decision.
+The Israeli foreign ministry did not immediately respond to a request for comment.
 In past cases the ICJ has sometimes granted additional emergency measures when circumstances on the ground changed.

 The court has not yet ruled on the core of the case brought by South Africa - whether genocide has occurred in Gaza.
 But it recognised the right of Palestinians in Gaza to be protected from acts of genocide.